MatthewOnTour/BUT_blinds_time_control/README.md

 Name your blinds, select the controlling entities, specify roll-up and roll-down times in seconds, and if you need it, set tilt times (or leave them at 0 if you don't want tilting support).

-You can also tweak existing configurations to suit your preferences.
+You can also tweak existing configurations to suit your preferences (just reload the edited entries).

 ## Need Help?